Kwpolska/chriswarrick.com/posts/2025/11/09/distro-hopping-server-edition.md

 It turns out that Docker and ufw [don’t play together](https://docs.docker.com/engine/network/packet-filtering-firewalls/#docker-and-ufw).
 [Someone has built a set of rules that are supposed to fix it](https://github.com/chaifeng/ufw-docker?tab=readme-ov-file#solving-ufw-and-docker-issues), but that did not work for me.

 Docker [does integrate with firewalld](https://docs.docker.com/engine/network/packet-filtering-firewalls/#integration-with-firewalld), and Ubuntu has packages for it, so I just installed it, enabled the services that need to be publicly available and things were working again.

+*Update (2025-11-23):* The iptables integration was not very stable on my Ubuntu system, so I disabled the iptables integration and switched to [a simpler config in firewalld only](https://dev.to/soerenmetje/how-to-secure-a-docker-host-using-firewalld-2joo).

 # Kill the ads (and other nonsense too)